 - Different versions of Bluetooth might not be compatible with each other (for example, a device with Bluetooth 5 might not be able to connect to a Bluetooth 3 device)

 The answer to this question is a mixed one, in our opinion.
-It all depends on whether you leave Bluetooth on permanently on a device that is plugged into a power socket or on a device that runs on a battery.
+It all depends on whether you permanently leave Bluetooth turned on on a device plugged into a power socket or on a device that runs on a battery.
 Why is that?
-Well, as long as Bluetooth is enabled on your device, it continuously scans for other available Bluetooth-enabled devices to connect to.
+As long as Bluetooth is enabled on your device, it continuously scans for other available Bluetooth-enabled devices to connect to.
 That means that the Bluetooth chip in your device permanently draws electrical power to run.
-If your device is plugged into an electric socket, that is not a problem.
-However, if you keep Bluetooth active on a battery-powered device such as a smartphone or tablet, it is going to drain your battery a bit faster.
+That is not a problem if your device is plugged into an electric socket.
+However, keeping Bluetooth active on a battery-powered device, such as a smartphone or tablet, will drain your battery a bit faster.

-Furthermore, Bluetooth does not excel in terms of security, and each moment you keep it on means you are at risk of being hacked.
+Furthermore, Bluetooth does not excel in terms of security; each moment you keep it on, you risk being hacked.
 In conclusion, we do not recommend keeping Bluetooth on all the time.
-If you are not currently using it, it would be better if you turn Bluetooth off.
+If you are not currently using it, it would be better to turn Bluetooth off.

 Are you wondering whether your PC has Bluetooth or not?
 Finding out is easy, and there is more than one way to do it:

 A fast method to check if your PC has Bluetooth is by trying to enable it.
-In Windows 10, you can do it quickly from the Action Center or the Settings app.
-We covered all the steps in this guide: How to turn on Bluetooth on Windows 10: 5 ways.
-If you find the settings presented in this tutorial on your PC, then it means you have Bluetooth on it.
+In Windows 10 or Windows 11, you can do it quickly from the Action Center or the Settings app.
+We covered all the steps in these guides: How to turn on Bluetooth on Windows 10 (5 ways) and How to turn on Bluetooth on Windows 11 (5 ways).